 I’ll be a three-legged toad, I’m f^cked

-I am loathe to be a pigeon-livered grandma, but I’ll be hornswoggled if I get myself in trouble one more time with an excited…slip of the tongue.
+I am loathe to be dubbed a pigeon-livered granny, but I’ll be hornswoggled if I get myself in trouble one more time with an excited…F-ing slip of the tongue.

-So common people, catch yourself on, as the Irish would say, and add some variety into your life by expanding your vocabulary of excited utterances.
-Pretend there is always a pre-schooler present whose mother does not want them to hear curse words and substitute my fairy character Enjella’s holy molar for ‘holy sh!t’, or the 1850s dash it for dammit.
+So fellow English speakers, catch yourself on, as the Irish would say, and add some variety into your life by expanding your vocabulary of excited utterances.
+Pretend there is always a pre-schooler present whose mother does not want them to hear curse words and substitute my fairy character Enjella’s holy molar for ‘holy sh+t’, or the 1850s dash it for dammit.

 Can we at least agree to eschew f^ck you and bring back fogettaboutit?